jsetton/alexa-assistant-instructions/upgrade.md

 13. The grey window will now close and you should see a screen like below.
 You can now close this window/tab

 ![alt text](screenshots/s3_uploaded.jpg)

+14. Now Launch the skill by saying "Alexa, Open Google" - you will be asked to re-link your Google account

 ## Change the language and location setting